HIV and Mental Health

 - Mental health refers to a person's overall emotional, psychological, and social well-being.
 Good mental health helps people make healthy choices, reach personal goals, develop healthy relationships, and cope with stress.

-- People with HIV have a higher risk for some mental health conditions than people who do not have HIV.
+- People with HIV have a higher risk for some mental health conditions than people who do not have HIV, making mental health especially important.

-- Mental health conditions are treatable, and people with mental health problems can recover.
+- Mental health conditions are treatable, and people with mental health conditions can recover.

 What is mental health?